The hot and exciting Caribbean city of Santiago de Cuba is an essential stop on any trip to Cuba.

 Strike out with these day trips from Santiago de Cuba to the best nature hot spots, coffee plantations, ruins, cultural sites, and beaches.

 First time in Santiago de Cuba?
-Our local insider, Claire, shares tips on how to navigate the city so that you can find the best local experiences, places to stay and eat.
+Claire Boobbyer shares her tips on how to navigate the city and find the best local experiences, places to stay and eat.